jjvanderkamp-dotcom/Dashcards/README.md

 ## Feedback & Requests

 Suggestions, ideas and icon requests are always welcome.
+If some sentences dont make sense, just tell me and i will make ajustments

 If you use DashCards in your setup, feel free to share screenshots or ideas!